Oil Trading Account Management

 Other factors to consider include:

-Maximum Number of Open Oil Trade Positions
+Max Number of Open Trade Positions

-If for example, you chose a 2%, you might also say chose to be in a maximum of 5 oil trade positions at any one given time.
+If for example, you chose a 2%, you might also say chose to be in a maximum of 5 trade positions at any one given time.
 If you open 4 trade positions and all 4 of those positions close at a loss on the same day, then you would have an 8% decrease in your trading account balances that day.

 Invest Sufficient Capital

-One of the worst mistakes which traders can make in oil is attempting to open a oil account without sufficient capital.
+One of the worst mistakes which traders can make in oil is attempting to open a account without sufficient capital.

 - Exercise Discipline